s3prl/s3prl/s3prl/downstream/mos_prediction/README.md

 # MOS Prediction

-Official Implementation of "Utilizing Self-supervised Representations for MOS Prediction", will be presented at INTERSPEECH 2021 [[arXiv](https://arxiv.org/abs/2104.03017)]
+Official Implementation of "Utilizing Self-supervised Representations for MOS Prediction", which is in proceeding of INTERSPEECH 2021 [[arXiv](https://arxiv.org/abs/2104.03017)]

 This code enables you to fine-tune a automatic Mean Opinion Score (MOS) Predictor with specific self-supervised upstream model.